Creating Tracy Extensions

 </div>

-Title should either be the same as in tab or contain additional information.
+The title should either be the same as the tab title or contain additional information.

 Default Styles

-In the panel, elements <a>, <table>, <pre>, <code> have default styles.
-For creating a link for hiding or displaying other element, connect them with href and id attributes and class tracy-toggle.
+In the panel, <a>, <table>, <pre>, and <code> elements have predefined styles.
+If you want to create a link that hides and shows another element, connect them using href and id attributes and the tracy-toggle class:

-If the default state is collapsed, add class tracy-collapsed to both elements.
+If the default state is collapsed, add the class tracy-collapsed to both elements.

 Use a static counter to prevent duplicate IDs on one page.